AdithiyaS/LeetCode_Prep/README.md

 # LeetCode_Prep

-Curated LeetCode solutions with clean code and patterns for interview prep.
+This repository contains C++ solutions to LeetCode problems I’m solving as part of daily prep.